tads-intfic/tads3-website/docs/adv3/doc/sysman/dynfunc.md

 single-step through a DynamicFunc's contents.

-As described above, dynamic code can't automatically refer to variables defined in the scope that calls <span class="code">new DynamicFunc()</span>.
+As described above, dynamic code can't automatically refer to variables defined in the scope that calls `new
+DynamicFunc()`.
 You can, however, explicitly give the code access to a frame's locals by supplying a StackFrameDesc object when compiling the dynamic code.